Land evaluation – towards a revised framework

 The FAO Framework for land evaluation dates from 1976.
 In collaboration with

-UNEP, FAO has developed an improved framework for
+UNEP, FAO has developed an improved framework for land resources development

 and management that addresses the evolving nature of integrated land resource